Please review thoroughly.

 The choir loft will be open, permitting professionals that vantage point as well as the vestibule areas, center aisle positions to the rear of the seated guests and exterior areas including the garden, the photographer may not enter the altar area during the ceremony, nor may they go down the side aisles.

 Posed pictures taken on the altar following the ceremony must be confined to formal family and wedding party group shots.
 Under no circumstances should informal shots, including members of the wedding party seated on the altar steps be considered.

 The Cathedral of Christ the King does not allow flash photography during the ceremony.
 The official photographer, family and friends should keep in mind the sacred nature of the occasion and conduct themselves accordingly.

 Wedding Parties may not arrive at the Cathedral any earlier than one and a half hours prior to the start of the ceremony.
 Photos inside the Cathedral are not possible prior to the Wedding Ceremony.
-Pre-Ceremony photos may be taken in various areas around the Cathedral grounds – the garden area, iron gates at the Bride’s room entrance, etc. The photographer must be finished photographing any ushers 30 minutes prior to the start of the ceremony.
+Pre-Ceremony photos may be taken in various areas around the Cathedral grounds.
+Please note that the interior courtyard is only available prior to the ceremony.
+The photographer must be finished photographing any ushers 30 minutes prior to the start of the ceremony.
 At 15 minutes prior to the ceremony, the wedding party will be brought to their respective places and may be unavailable for a short time during that transition.